Jesus, the Healer of Our Souls

 There is nothing we may say or do that will catch him by surprise.
 When Jesus died for us, he saw us completely – the good, the bad, and the ugly, and he said a resounding “yes” to our heavenly Father’s choice of us to be in his eternal family.

-Jesus will never reject those for whom he died.
+Jesus will never reject or abandon those for whom he died.

 Never will you hear our Lord say, “Oops, my bad.
 I made a mistake choosing you.”
 Instead he boldly declared the following words.